 For now that's all there is to Bank Job - it's simple, fast and fun, especially once you can afford to get hats involved.
 With any luck the game will add more depth and replay value through variety thanks to power-ups or better rewards for its 'mini-missions', but until then it remains a well-presented distraction for you to enjoy.

-* Nominated for SlideDB's Mobile game of the year 2012.
+*Nominated for SlideDB Mobile game of the Year 2012

 Bank Job is a challenging, fast paced, running game that is easy to pick up and play and has a unique toon inspired style.